kunigitaj/visionboard-frontend/README.md

 The content and source code in this project are the intellectual property of Kunigitaj.
 Unauthorized reproduction, modification, or distribution without express permission is strictly prohibited.

-This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/), allowing non-commercial use with attribution.

+Users are free to remix, adapt, and build upon this work non-commercially, provided they credit Kunigitaj and license their new creations under identical terms.

 ---